senzing-garage/knowledge-base/gists/docker-air-gap-helper/README.md

 ## Transfer

-1. Transfer the following files to the air-gapped system:
+1. Transfer `${SENZING_DOCKER_DIR}/docker-images.tgz` to the air-gapped system.
-    1. ${SENZING_DOCKER_DIR}/docker-images.tgz

 ## On air-gapped system

-The following instructions show how to populate a private registry in an air-gapped environment.
+The following instructions show how to load docker images into local Docker repository and populate a private registry in an air-gapped environment.

-This method has been tested on Linux systems.

 ### Identify file